Black Holes: Formation, Types, Misconceptions and Future Trends

 Black holes with all their gravity, tilted space-time, and deep paradoxes continue to be one of the major enigmas of the universe.
 While mankind is still in the process of unraveling these astronomical mysteries, many other captivating aspects of gravity and the universe could still be discovered.

-Observing the Unseeable Black Holes
+Observing the Invisible Black Holes

 That is a good question that comes in the mind of any physics enthusiast that is: If black holes are invisible, how do we even know they exist at all?
 Black holes do not allow light to enter or escape so cannot be seen with telescopes or any other optical instruments.
 Instead, astronomers rely on their effects on their surroundings: